 Milk Donors

-Milk donors are healthy, lactating women with surplus milk, and babies of any age.
+Milk donors are healthy, lactating women with surplus milk.
 Bereaved and surrogate mothers may also donate.
 Donors are not paid; they give their milk for altruistic reasons only, which eliminates incentives to tamper with milk or provide inaccurate health information.

 Donor screening

-- Detailed oral and written medical and lifestyle histories, based on blood donation screening
+• Detailed oral and written medical and lifestyle histories, and ongoing communication regarding medication use and illnesses.

 Ineligibility